 Section 10 describes the reactivity hazards of the chemical and chemical stability.
 This section is divided into three subsections; reactivity, chemical stability, and other.
-The following part of the section emphasizes the indication of the possibility of hazardous reactions, including a statement whether the chemical will react of polymerizing, which could release excess pressure of heat, or create other hazardous conditions.
+The following part of the section emphasizes the indication of the possibility of hazardous reactions, including a statement of whether the chemical will react of polymerizing, which could release excess pressure of heat, or create other hazardous conditions.

 Section 11 contains or indicates whether or not toxicological and health consequences information is available.
 Information on the most likely exposure pathways (inhalation, ingestion, skin, and eye contact).
 If the information is unknown, the safety data sheet SDS should state so.
 The percentage of test animals projected to die in a single dose is based on numerical metrics of toxicity.
 This report contains symptoms related to chemical exposure, ranging from the mildest to the most severe exposures.

 Section 13 contains information on correct disposal, recycling, or reclamation of the chemical(s) or its container, and safe handling.
 This section should also direct the reader to Section 8, Exposure Controls/Personal Protection, in order to reduce exposure.